-Best Organic Cotton Baby Clothes
+Our Pick for the Best Organic Cotton Baby Clothes

 Under the Nile makes some of the best organic cotton baby clothes.
 Under the Nile clothes and products are made from 100% GOTS-certified organic Egyptian Cotton (hence the name), and they center their company around sustainability and ethical manufacturing.
 The result?
-High quality clothes that you and your baby will be comfortable with!
+High-quality clothes that you and your baby will be comfortable with!

 Must Haves from Under the Nile:

 Bringing home baby never looked so good!
-Well maybe it did, but this definitely is a must have outfit for newborns and infants.
+Well maybe it did, but this definitely is a must-have outfit for newborns and infants.
 The animal print footie pajama bottoms pair perfectly with the tie-closed long sleeve top.
 You’ll want to snuggle baby the whole time they are in this organic cotton outfit.

 Our Favorite Organic Baby Clothes Brand

-Finn + Emma is one of our favorite organic baby clothes brands, (it’s filled up my own baby registry!) filled with great gender neutral options that will be cute for generations.
+Finn + Emma is one of our favorite organic baby clothes brands, (it’s filled up my own baby registry!) filled with great gender-neutral options that will be cute for generations.
 They also make some great organic wool & organic cotton blend toys, hats, and other accessories.

-Favorite Organic Cotton Pieces from Finn + Emma
+Favorite Organic Cotton Pieces from Finn + Emma:

-This convertible gown or coverall comes in three adorable prints, made with eco friendly non toxic dyes and prints.
-They cut their one piece baby outfits with extra room to accommodate both cloth and disposable diapers.
+This convertible gown or coverall comes in three adorable prints, made with eco-friendly nontoxic dyes and prints.
+They cut their one-piece baby outfits with extra room to accommodate both cloth and disposable diapers.
 The cotton they use also won’t shrink as much as many of their competitors.

 Cute Organic Baby Clothes

 Kate Quinn makes cute organic baby clothes.
-We even say: the CUTEST.
+We even say the CUTEST.
 Their primary line of clothes is made from 100% organic cotton, grown using completely sustainable farming practices.
 Their other line is made from Bamboo Fabric- which is one of our new favorite materials to make just about anything.
-Kate Quinn is always on trend, or even just a little bit ahead of the curve.
+Kate Quinn is always on-trend, or even just a little bit ahead of the curve.
 Their colors and patterns take common fits and turn them into something you just have to add to your cart.

 The Cutest from Kate Quinn:

 This unique design is a new take on the baby dress.
-The bubble design combined with a tu-tu like style is finished with an amazing trim.
+The bubble design combined with a tu-tu like style is finished with amazing trim.
 It’s made from the softest organic cotton, with snap close bottom for easy change and movement.

 Organic Fair Trade Baby Clothes

 The majority of organic baby clothes brands are going to be fair trade.
 What does this mean?
-Fair trade means that the people that are creating the product are given fair wages, benefits and treatment.
+Fairtrade means that the people that are creating the product are given fair wages, benefits, and treatment.
 Practicing fair trade is a way to protect communities and cultures, while simultaneously supporting local economies.
 Penguin Organics has always does an exemplary job of creating organic fair trade baby clothes.
 And we gotta say, the results are pretty great, too.